Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Today’s ride is easy to moderate, following gently rolling hills mostly on country roads and bike paths.
-Your route is almost completely on paved terrain.
-Your rides include an initial and a final short trip by private motorboat on Lake Iseo, both very enjoyable.
+Today’s ride is easy to moderate, following gently rolling hills primarily on country roads and bike paths.
+The route is almost entirely on paved terrain.
+Your journey also includes two short and enjoyable private motorboat trips on Lake Iseo—one at the beginning and one at the end of the ride.

 Cumulative Distance Range: 16 — 44 km (10 — 27 miles)